• Skip to main content

 ThruNite Neutron 2C V3 has strobe plus three modes, firefly-infinity low/high-turbo.
 The infinity mode as the manufacture calls it is a unique feature.
 It consists of a variable output starting low from 12 lumens going up to high of 650 lumens.
 There are no fixed modes and the output ramps up or down.
 The flashlight has mode memory retains the last mode used.
 You can go can go straight to firefly or turbo with a long press or double-click of the switch when the flashlight is off.

-Olight S2R Baton
+Olight S2R Baton II

-The body is 4.3 inches in length and has a typical pipe design with square knurling pattern for better grip.
-It has a rubber side switch with an LED underneath which glows to indicate when the battery is low.
+The body is 3.9 inches in length and has a typical pipe design with square knurling pattern for better grip.
+It has a side switch with a battery indicator LED underneath which glows to indicate when the battery is low.
 The tail cap is flat and has a magnetized end which makes it possible to attach to a steel surface for hands-free use.
 You can attach a proprietary magnetic charging cable to the base of the flashlight.
 It makes it easy to charge the flashlight as the magnetic base clicks in place.
 Note that even though this flashlight can use other 18650 cell, the charging system only works with the included Olight battery (both the poles are available on one end).

-Olight S2R Baton has four modes, moonlight-low-medium-high-turbo plus strobe.
+Olight S2R Baton II has four modes, moonlight-low-medium-high-turbo plus strobe.
 It has mode memory and direct access to turbo and moonlight mode.
 It has a long runtime of 60 days when using the moonlight mode.
 You can set a 9 minute or 3 minute timer if there’s a need to automatically turn the flashlight off.
 Attached to the head of the flashlight is a non-reversible deep carry pocket clip.

-Overall, Olight S2R Baton is an easy to use bright compact flashlight.
+Overall, Olight S2R Baton II is an easy to use bright compact flashlight.
 It is the perfect size for the pocket or bag, and the magnetic charging cable make it simple to keep the flashlight charged.
 No need to mess around with ports and connectors.

 ThorFire C8s